 Many have asked me about the best paint for furniture without sanding.
 However, the reason you should sand a piece of furniture is usually so that you can create enough grit or tooth on the surface for the paint to stick.
 Chalk painters can sometimes get around sanding because chalk paint is more porous which allows it to have glue-like properties.

 However, I have yet to find an old piece of furniture that did not require at least some sanding.
 (SEE MY OTHER FURNITURE FLIPS HERE) Unless your piece is in pristine condition, there are bound to be some nicks and scratches that you want to sand out before putting in your home.

 When most people visualize sanding, they see themselves slaving over a piece for hours with a small piece of sandpaper.
 That doesn’t seem the least bit appealing to me either, which is why I use an electric mouse sander.
 With an electric sander, sanding consists of flipping a switch and running the sander over the surface of the piece.
+(I show you how to sand furniture with an electric sander in this post).
 It maybe takes 5 minutes, not to mention my first sander cost less than $15.
 Even if you are chalk painting furniture, most furniture pieces have to be sanded, regardless.
 CLICK HERE for the best sanders for wood furniture.

 “Chalk Paint Does Not Require Priming”